-The water needs to be separated from the steam to minimize scaling in the steam consuming equipment.
-This is done after the steam has been "flashed" to the selected pressure in several stages.
-The steam-water separators do this very efficiently where the steam comes out at the top and water out at the bottom.
-The minimum temperature for operation with respect to silica scaling is usually the factor that decides the pressure at which to operate the separators (fig 1.).
-Separation at a lower pressure will invite silica scaling.
+All the water needs to be separated from the steam to minimize scaling in the steam consuming equipment, as only the water carries the minerals.
+This is done after the steam has been "flashed" to the selected pressure.
+The primary steam-water separators do this very efficiently where the steam comes out at the top and water out at the bottom.
 The steam separators are of two main types, vertical with tangential inlet to the drum, or horizontal with a top inlet.
 The water droplets are removed by gravity for both types, the vertical separator with the assistance of centrifugal forces and the horizontal separator with wire mesh or chevron mist eliminators.
-The separators can be overloaded by too much flow which will cause carry-over and loss of efficiency.
+The separators can be overloaded by too much flow which will cause carry-over and loss of separation efficiency.
 Experience has also shown that a long steam pipeline from the separator centre to the plant of say 400 m is very effective in cleaning the steam.
 Then the fine mist adheres to the pipe walls and is finally removed in condensate pots along the steam pipeline.
 Occasionally steam scrubbing is employed where condensate is sprayed into the steam, especially if the steam originates in "dry steam" wells.

-Although the separation efficiency can be quite good a final separator, called mist eliminator, is installed close to the power plant.
-The mist eliminator has a wire mesh filters, but most of what it removes is condensate that has formed in the steam pipeline.
-The geothermal steam is usually of very high purity, almost like distilled water, with the percent separation efficiency having four or five nines (99.99-99.999%).
+Although the primary separator and pipeline is quite good at removing all droplets a final separator, called mist eliminator, is installed by the power plant.
+The mist eliminator has wire mesh filters, but most of what it removes is condensate that has formed in the steam pipeline.
+The geothermal steam is usually of extremely high purity, almost like distilled water, with the percent separation efficiency having four or five nines (99.99-99.999%).
 The steam purity is checked for two things: mineral content and gas content.
-The best indicator is usually the sodium concentration and chloride in the steam and the non-condensable gases ( $CO_2$ , $H_2S$ ) are absorbed in a caustic solution in an evacuated flask and determined by titration.
-Another method, less precise, is measuring the volume of liquid and gas flow individually coming from a cooling coil.
-Regular monitoring of the steam quality is important as any impurities will over time clog the turbine inlet nozzles.
-An increase in the gas concentration affects the gas extraction system and if overloaded causes a reduction in the condenser vacuum, and hence a reduction in the turbine output.
+The best mineral indicator is usually the sodium concentration and chloride in the steam.
+For analysis of the non-condensable gases (CO_2 , H_2S) are absorbed in a caustic solution in an evacuated flask and determined by titration.
+Another method, less precise, is measuring the volume of liquid and gas flow individually, coming from a cooling coil.
+Regular monitoring of the steam quality is important as any impurities will over time restrict the flow in the turbine inlet nozzles.
+An increase in the NCG gas concentration affects the gas extraction system and if overloaded, causes a reduction in the condenser vacuum and hence a marked reduction in the turbine output.

-The maintenance of the separators is mainly on the level control valves that have a tendency to stick but in general the separators need inspection and cleaning about once a year.
+The maintenance of the separators is mainly on the level control valves that have a tendency to stick but in general the separators need inspection and cleaning out about once a year.
 Proper inspection openings and clean-outs manholes are therefore required.
 Most of the cleaning is by high-pressure washing.
-Control valves with oversize actuators, routine exercising of the valve (open/close) and irrigation of the valve gland with condensate are all known to help.
+Control valves with oversize actuators, routine exercising of the valve (open/close) and irrigation of the valve glands with condensate are all known to help.